lycanld/WSGen/README.md

 # 🔤 Word Search Generator v3 (WSGen 3)

-A lightweight, web-based, open-source word search puzzle generator built with **HTML, CSS, and JavaScript**.
+A lightweight, web-based, open-source Word Search Puzzle Generator built with **HTML, CSS, and JavaScript** — perfect for custom printable puzzles in seconds.

 ---

 ## ✨ Features

-* 🔧 Customizable grid size (5×5 to 30×30)
+* 🔧 Adjustable grid size (5×5 to 30×30)
-* 📝 Input your own word list (comma-separated)
+* 📝 Custom word list (comma-separated)
-* 🔀 Randomized word placement (horizontal, vertical, diagonal & reversed)
+* 🔀 Random placement: horizontal, vertical, diagonal — forwards & backwards
-* 📐 Responsive and dynamic puzzle layout
+* 📐 Dynamic, responsive puzzle layout
-* 👀 Toggle solution view with highlighted answers
+* 👀 Show/hide solution with highlights
-* 🖼️ Downloadable puzzle & solution images (with word list)
+* 🖼️ Export puzzle and solution as PNG (word list included)
-* 📱 Mobile-friendly, intuitive UI
+* 📱 Clean, user-friendly UI (mobile & desktop)

 ---

 ## 🚀 Getting Started

 1. Go to **[the website](your-website-url-here)**
-2. Set your preferred **grid size** (between 5 and 30)
+2. Set your **grid size** (between 5 and 30)
-3. Enter a **comma-separated list** of words
+3. Enter your **word list**, separated by commas
-4. Click **Generate Puzzle** to create your word search
+4. Click **Generate Puzzle**
-5. Use **Show Solution** to reveal the answers
+5. Toggle **Show Solution** to reveal hidden words
-6. Download your puzzle or solution with the **Download Image** buttons
+6. Click **Download Puzzle** or **Download Solution** to save as PNG

+> 💡 You can also run it locally by opening `index.html` in any modern browser.

 ---